txt/se25/README.md

 **About**
 >  SE is about **teams**.
 Teams of people you know that build your software.
-Teams you dont know that bult the software you are using.
+Teams you don't know that built the software you are using.
 Other teams who use and fix your code.
-So, its time to learn about teams; about being a team player; about communicating within your team and to other teams;  about being a follower and (when needed) a leader; and about creating and meeting team expectations.
+So, it's time to learn about teams; about being a team player; about communicating within your team and to other teams;  about being a follower and (when needed) a leader; and about creating and meeting team expectations.
 Enjoy!

 **Textbook** freeware, on-line:
 <a href="https://softengbook.org">